DanielPNewman/DanielPNewman.github.io/drafts/2019-11-12-teaching-a-lawyer-to-code.md

 - I learnt about some facinating ideas about how Project Drawdown’s solutions apply to the 17 Sustainable Development Goals (SDGs).

-And it lead to publishing an excellent and thought provoking post: [Project Drawdown solutions meet many Sustainable Development Goals][16].
+And it led to publishing an excellent and thought provoking post: [Project Drawdown solutions meet many Sustainable Development Goals][16].
 Certainly worth a read!

+On reflection, I realised that data scientists have a bunch of skills that are very useful to other professions and people with other skill sets.
+So I encourage data scientist to teach others some of the basic tools of our trade.
+Because this empowers others with new tools to explore and communicate data through the multiple lenses of many diverse areas of domain expertiease.

+Amy said that "for me, programing for data analysis and online communication is such an unknown area that it's hard to know where to start.
+So to have somebody who can walk you through some of the basics to get you started is really empowering!"